newdigate/teensy-blink/README.md

 # teensy-blink [![Build Status](https://travis-ci.org/newdigate/teensy-blink.svg?branch=master)](https://travis-ci.org/newdigate/teensy-blink)
-* a reference example of a teensy project on github integrated with travis continuous integration
+* a reference example and guide to integrating a teensy project on github with travis continuous integration
-* a quick guide to implementing travis

-## guide to implementing travis in your github repo
+## guide to integrating your github teensy project with travis
-* you need a .travis file (.yaml format, see below) in the root folder of your repository []()
+* you need a [.travis.yaml](https://github.com/newdigate/teensy-blink/blob/master/.travis.yml) (.yaml format) in the root folder of your repository
   * specify build agent requirements, dependencies, install scripts
 ``` yaml
 matrix: